CASE FILEVH-2026-001

 Once you're through the opening, Lucia and Jason hit their first heist.
 This is where the game teaches you the mechanics:

-- Learn the cover system.
-GTA VI's cover mechanics are refined from GTA V. The opening firefights are designed to teach you — use them.
+• Learn the cover system.
+GTA 6's cover mechanics are expected to be a refinement of GTA V's, based on trailer footage and Rockstar's iteration pattern.
+The opening firefights are designed to teach you — use them.

 The first major job after the opening should take 1–2 hours.
 Don't deviate from the mission path until it's complete — it gives you the map context you need.